Getting Our Token

 First, we need to make our POST call to the authorization server.

 In this case, the request body is the username and password.
 Given proper credentials, the authentication server will return a user token.
-Next, we need to use this token to make further calls to the application.

 Setting a Variable